I teach what I need.

 My “mindless eater” is more likely to show up craving between-meal-snacks, especially in the evening.
 When I am aware of urges for mindless snacking, I place a sticky note on the food package or storage container with the inquiry, “How much of this food does your body want?”
 This gentle inquiry is a cue to turn inward and contemplate: 1.)
 Is food what I am in need of? and 2.)
 If I choose to eat, how much is supportive for my body at the moment?

-Another support I implement is placing my BASICS of Mindful Eating table tent back on the table to be reminded at meal times to breathe and check in with the food and my body while eating.
+Another support I implement is placing my BASICS of Mindful Eating table tent back on the table to be reminded at mealtimes to breathe and check in with the food and my body while eating.
 The BASICS, created by Lynn Rossy, are a set of mindful eating guidelines and a core teaching component in our mindful eating classes.

 Awareness and compassion, not punishment

 After eating an amount, or in a way, that is not congruent with my desire to eat mindfully, I practice self-compassion.
 When I notice my head feeling a bit foggy from too many sweets, or my body a bit fluffy from a bit too much sodium, I note how it feels in my body, and I inquire as to what may have led to mindless eating.
-Knowing from plenty of past experience that self-criticism fuels more mindless eating, approaching this contemplation with kindness and compassion are key.
+Knowing from plenty of past experience that self-criticism fuels more mindless eating, approaching this contemplation with kindness and compassion is key.

 Connecting with the present-moment experience